Can a teacher call soccer a communist sport for girls?

 Answer:

-In 1972 Congress passed the Educational Amendments.
-One section of this law, Title IX, prohibits discrimination against girls and women in federally-funded education, including in athletics programs.
-The law states that "No person in the United States shall, on the basis of sex, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any education program or activity receiving Federal financial assistance."
+In 1972, Congress passed the Educational Amendments, which includes Title IX.
+This law prohibits discrimination based on sex in federally-funded education, including athletics.
+It states that no person in the United States shall be excluded from participation, denied benefits, or subjected to discrimination in any education program receiving federal financial assistance.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.